Facebook's new challenge: sell Wall Street on spending

 Facebook’s staff grew 45 percent to 9,200 employees in 2014 through hiring and buying a string of companies.
 The hiring shows no signs of slowing down, with listings for more than 1,200 positions posted on Facebook’s website earlier this month.

-The spending spree comes as Facebook faces intensifying competition with Twitter Inc (TWTR.N), Google Inc (GOOGL.O) and a host of well-capitalized Web startups such as Snapchat.
+The spending spree comes as Facebook faces intensifying competition with Twitter Inc, Google Inc and a host of well-capitalized Web startups such as Snapchat.

 “They’re looking at a lot of investment around data and video and search which are expensive,” said Evercore ISI analyst Ken Sena, noting that Facebook was doing a good job convincing investors about the need to invest.